 Being Afraid Is Your Worst Enemy

 When I was sentenced to federal prison, I thought my life was over.
-I wanted to simultaneously pass out and throw up.
-All through the process, my highly-paid attorneys had been assuring me that I would get 18 months or so and "be home before I knew it"—yeah right.
+I wanted to pass out and throw up simultaneously.
+All through the process, my highly paid attorneys had been assuring me that I would get 18 months or so and "be home before I knew it"—yeah, right.
 Nothing could have been further from the truth (short of a death sentence for my "white collar" crime, but that is another story for another day).

-The fact is, I was sentenced to 44 months, in the camp that is part of the Atlanta facility.
-I was given a little time (customarily 60 to 90 days) to get my personal affairs in order, and was instructed to self-surrender on Oct.
-27, 2004.
+I was sentenced to 44 months in the camp that is part of the Atlanta facility.
+I was given a little time (customarily 60 to 90 days) to get my personal affairs in order and was instructed to self-surrender on October 27, 2004.

 So I am writing this article to try in some small way to lessen the angst that you might be feeling as the day of your incarceration approaches.
 I'll try to make it an easy read in case you are like me; in the time leading up to the day I reported, I had some trouble concentrating with all the thoughts that were swirling around inside my head.
 Here, in my opinion, are the things you need to know, in order of importance.